-For around-the-home trimming and crosscutting, consider the powerful and precise DEWALT Miter Saw.
+For around-the-home trimming and crosscutting, consider this powerful and precise DEWALT miter saw.
 It cuts boards up to 8 inches wide and cuts bevels in two directions.
 The DEWALT saw also comes with a vertical clamp to hold the board still as you cut, and it features a dust collection bag to help reduce the dust in the air.
 For safety, the saw also features a mechanism that automatically locks the spring arm in the down position unless it’s manually unlocked with a button on the back.

 The Best Miter Saws for Woodworking

 Miter saws are must-have tools for many DIYers and pros.
 Ahead, read our guide to understanding the different types of miter saws and the key factors to keep in mind when navigating the available options.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.